 The IRS lien does not defeat prior recorded security interests in the taxpayer’s property such as a mortgage on real property.
 The IRS may file a Notice of Federal Tax Lien (“NFTL”) to perfect the lien against subsequent security interests filed by competing secured creditors.
 It is important to understand that the tax lien exists without the NFTL and attaches to the taxpayer’s property at the time the IRS assessed tax liability.
 It is already too late to transfer assets when the IRS reveals its tax lien through the NFTL.

 The strength of the federal tax lien is its scope covering “property and rights to property.”
-Not only does the lien attach to property titled in whole or in part in the name of the taxpayer, but the tax lien enables the IRS to “step in to the shoes” of the taxpayer and enforce any property rights the taxpayer may have under state law.
-As one example, when a delinquent taxpayer tried to disclaim an inheritance to the benefit of his children in order to avoid taking property in his name the Supreme Court said that a federal tax lien had attached to his right to disclaim created by his parents’ will so that the taxpayer no longer had the unencumbered power to disclaim the money.
+Not only does the lien attach to property titled in whole or in part in the name of the taxpayer, but the tax lien enables the IRS to “step in to the shoes” of the taxpayer and enforce any property rights the taxpayer may have under state law presently or in the future.

-There have been several cases dealing with the tax liens attachment to a taxpayer’s beneficial interest in a spendthrift or discretionary trust established by a third party for the taxpayer’s benefit.
-Most states, including Florida, protect a debtor’s interest in a trust where the trust agreement contains a “spendthrift provision” that expressly prohibits the assignment of a beneficial interest.
-Spendthrift provisions are ineffective against a federal tax lien.
-Because tax liens apply to property rights as well as property title, the tax lien can be enforced against a taxpayer’s rights to receive trust distributions from a spendthrift trust.
+- Beneficial interest in a spendthrift trust: a trust set up by a third party for the benefit of a taxpayer is exempt from judgment creditors if the trust agreement contains a “spendthrift provision” that prohibits the beneficiary taxpayer from assigning his rights to receive trust distributions.
+However, because tax liens apply to property rights as well as property title, the tax lien can be enforced against a taxpayer’s rights to receive trust distributions from a spendthrift trust.
 The lien attaches to a beneficiary’s present rights to distributions at some future time even though distributions may be contingent upon a future event.
 The IRS may levy upon the beneficiary’s trust interest and order the trustee to make all future distributions to the IRS instead of the taxpayer.